 The Android Developer’s Cookbook is a solid reference book for mobile app developers that can serve as an authoritative guide for sound programming practices.
 A nice addition to a dev's book shelf.
 1

 To refactor legacy code, the ideal is to have a suite of unit tests to prevent regressions.
 However it's not always that easy.
 This article describes a methodology to safely refactor legacy code.
 7

-Most ORM libraries make you write a new class for each item you want to keep in the database.
-Extending this and that for no apparent reason is repetitious and capricious.
-Using techniques that can be applied to most languages, arrayDB looks at simplifying the whole process by doing away with statically defined classes.
+Most ORM libraries make you write a new class for each item you want to keep in the database, extending this and that for no apparent reason. arrayDB looks at simplifying the whole process.
+5

 Yevhen Shchyholyev discusses some of the problems that the user may face in the process of developing an application with Entity Framework that interacts with Oracle, MySQL, PostgreSQL and SQLite.